corpusculejs/corpuscule/packages/element/docs/index.md

 ): PropertyDecorator;
 ```

-A decorator that binds a class property to an appropriate attribute and provides
+Binds a class property to an appropriate attribute and provides a transformation
-a transformation to the property value to and from the attribute string.
+to the property value to and from the attribute string.

 An attribute is the most well-known property type and also the most complex type
 to work with.
 Standard requires that it should only be a string type, but